 - Supporting nutrition training for service providers for improved delivery of nutrition services

-- Strengthening quality improvement and quality assurance through the development of tools and through supportive supervision
+- Strengthening quality improvement and quality assurance through the development of tools and supportive supervision, processes, and documentation

 - Improving monitoring and evaluation to strengthen nutrition service delivery